top of page

 • Patterns of partial connectivity (e.g., DNS works, HTTPS fails)

-This exposes roaming partners that look fine on paper but fail in practice.
+This exposes roaming partners that appear fine on paper but fail in practice.

 3. “It connects for a few minutes, then drops and never recovers.”